 NOW, so get out there and start counting your hikes!
-We started the 52 Hike Challenge with the original intention of 52 hikes for the 52 weeks in a year (once a week), so if you learned about this in the middle of the year, you have 52 weeks to start hiking and finish the challenge.
+We started the 52 Hike Challenge with the original intention of 52 hikes for the 52 weeks in a year (once a week), so if you learned about this in the middle of the year, you have 52 weeks to complete the challenge from your first hike.
+For example, a March 1st start ends February 28th.
 We also recognize that once you get started, you will start to really like hiking, and will probably finish sooner than 1 year, but please keep in mind that we are only counting one hike per day, so the soonest someone will finish is in 52 days from the date they started.
 This is NOT a New Year's resolution thing - this is a life changing journey that we want you to embrace for a full year from the date you first learned about the challenge and committed to do it.

 What is considered a "Hike"?